CHEWX/admireplate/README.md

 * Uses Normalize to reset browser styles.

 ### Install Ruby
-Motherplate uses SASS, Compass and Grunt, which rely on Ruby and NodeJS.
+Admireplate uses SASS, Compass and Grunt, which rely on Ruby and NodeJS.

 ### Install the compass gem
 Open up terminal (or command line) and install compass .